-You will not be eligible to park on campus until payment is recieved.
+You will not be eligible to park on campus until payment is received.

-Upon receipt of payment, you will will recieve a second email explaining that your application is Fully Approved and you are able to park on campus in accordance with guidelines.
+Upon receipt of payment, you will will receive a second email explaining that your application is Fully Approved and you are able to park on campus in accordance with guidelines.

 Please note that possession of a permit does not guarantee that there will be central parking space on campus.
 On busier days you may need to park further from the centre of campus.